munozsophia/waph-munozsa/hackathons/hackathon4/README.md

 #### Step 0 \[Attacker]:

-Understand the vulnerable application.
-We simulate this step on the victim side by logging into the system (use the same username/password as in Hackathon 3, i.e., username is your University's login username, e.g., munozsa, and the password is your University's M number, including M, e.g., M15055581) to identify the parameters and answer the following questions in your report:

 1. What is the action, i.e., the full URL of the CRSF vulnerability?

 The action is [https://waph-hackathon.eastus.cloudapp.azure.com/csrf/changepassword.php](https://waph-hackathon.eastus.cloudapp.azure.com/csrf/changepassword.php).